Old-School Motorbikes That Are Worth a Pretty Penny

 Velocette Thruxton

 The Velocette Thruxton - sometimes just called the Thruxton, sometimes the Venom Thruxton - is an iconic British cafe racer, whose production was cut short by the closing of the company behind it.
 They’re typically worth at least $70,000.
+Based on the Venom, its tuned 499cc single with big-fin head and Amal GP carb delivered serious clubman pace.

 Harley-Davidson JD

 Though they’d been around since 1903, the story of Harley-Davidson as we know it pretty much began here with the JD, which introduced the now iconic teardrop-shaped engine.
 They’re pretty rare, and as such, typically fetch at least $100,000.
+Built in the late 1920s, these big-twin tourers showcased handsome nickel-plated fittings, rigid frames, and graceful tanks that set Harley’s silhouette for decades.

 Zundapp KS 601

 The Zundap KS 601 is probably one of the least recognized motorcycles on our list.
 Don’t be mistaken, though - they still fetch a handsome sum at auction (at least $50,000), with “Green Elephant” sidecar setups (think Indiana Jones and the Last Crusade) being particularly sought after.
+Powered by a 597cc flat-twin and shaft drive, the KS 601 built a reputation for rugged touring.

 Royal Enfield Interceptor 750